hownbey/portfolio/get-started-redesign.md

 # Increasing user satisfaction by 100%

 This redesign took the user satisfaction score from a 2 to a 4 out of 5 on [a page that gets over a million visits every year](https://developer.paypal.com/api/rest/).
-We also decreased time-to-first-click by a full 60 seconds.
-Check out the before and after and read commentary about what I did.
+We also decreased time-to-first-click by 5%.
+Check out the before and after.
+For content enthusiasts, I included commentary about the reasoning behind the edits.

 ## Before